nevenjovanovic/latty-cts/docs/simplectsindex.md

 ## Databases

-This system consists of two database.
-The first one, `latty-cts`, holds the XML files in which each relevant (citable) node has an `n` attribute.
+This system consists of two databases.
+The first one, `latty-cts`, holds the XML files in which each relevant (citable) node has an `n` attribute with a value of the node name and the number of its sequence inside the upper-level node.
 The second database, `latty-cts-idx`, holds the CTS URNs together with the "node ids", that is, identification numbers of each relevant (citable) node in the `latty-cts` database.

 The `latty-cts` database is created by running the [create-latty.bxs](https://github.com/nevenjovanovic/latty-cts/blob/master/bxs/create-latty.bxs) script in the `bxs` directory.